 Two towers of Frauenkirche or Munich Cathedral

 Officially known as Cathedral Church of Our Lady, Frauenkirche is also called Munich Cathedral and is one of Munich’s most unmissable sights.
-It was constructed in the second half of 15th-century in late Gothic style.
-Today’ it dominates the city’s skyline by its sheer size and two tall towers that are topped off by distinct, green domes.

 Some of Munich Cathedral’s unmissable highlights are the Wittelsbach Monument (many from the royal Wittelsbach family are buried here) and a Devil’s Footprint.
-According to an interesting legend, Satan himself visited this cathedral hundreds of years ago and left the print of his foot.
+According to an interesting legend, Satan visited this cathedral hundreds of years ago and left the print of his foot.

 Theatine Church – Theatinekirche